Schaefer's theorem for graphs: Overview of the proof

 \section{Overview of the proof}

-Throughout the text, $\Gamma$ denotes a reduct of the random graph $G=(V;E)$.
-The proof of Theorem~\ref{thm:main} can be organized in three steps as follows.
+The method for proving Theorem~\ref{thm:main} can be described as follows.
+We remark that in principle, a similar strategy could work for reducts of other structures than the random graph; confer the end of Section~\ref{sect:strategy} for a description of the conditions we require.

-The first step is providing hardness proofs for certain relations.
-More precisely, we define three relations $P^{(3)}$, $T$, and $H$ which have first order-definitions in $G$, and show hardness for the CSP defined by each of these relations by reducing known NP-hard problems to this CSP.
+The first step is providing hardness proofs for certain relations with a first-order definition over $G$.
+More precisely, we define seven relations $E_6$, $N_6$, $I_6$, $H_1$, $H_1'$, $H_2$, and $H_2'$ which have first order-definitions in $G$, and show hardness for the CSP defined by each of these relations by reduction of known NP-hard problems.
 We then know from Lemma~\ref{lem:pp-reduce} that if the CSP for a reduct $\Gamma$ is not NP-hard, then there is no primitive positive definition of any of these relations in $\Gamma$.
-This implies that there are polymorphisms of $\Gamma$ which violate the NP-hard relations, by Theorem~\ref{conf:thm:inv-pol}.
+This implies that there are polymorphisms of $\Gamma$ which violate the relations, by Theorem~\ref{conf:thm:inv-pol}.

-We then analyze the polymorphisms of $\Gamma$ which violate $P^{(3)}$, $T$, and $H$.
+We then analyze the polymorphisms of $\Gamma$ which violate the relations $E_6$, $N_6$, $I_6$, $H_1$, $H_1'$, $H_2$, and $H_2'$.
 The first, rather basic tool here is Lemma~\ref{lem:arity-reduction}, which we use in order to get bounds on the arity of such polymorphisms.
 The deeper part of our analysis is the simplification of the polymorphisms by means of Ramsey theory.
 It turns out that the polymorphisms can be assumed to behave regularly in a certain sense with respect to the base structure $G$ (the technical term for functions showing such regular behavior will be \emph{canonical}), making them accessible to case-by-case analysis.
+In order to be able to use results from Ramsey theory, we have to expand the structure $G$ generically by a linear order $\prec$ on $V$ which is isomorphic to the order of the rational numbers.